macelik/moswamanual/docs/source/results.rst

 Network Plot Topology
 ---------------------

 MoSwA produces a network dot plot to illustrate the complex interaction of motif switches.
-You can inspect the network plot right on the MoSwA web as well as download it as html file format.
-MoSwA stand alone produces this as a seperate html file as well.
+You can inspect the network plot right on the MoSwA webserver, as well as download it as html file format.
+MoSwA stand alone produces this as a separate html file..

 The network plot shows only the user defined motif sites (default is all).
 It should be noted that the positions with a low support value (user defined) are discarded from the network plot.
 The network graph is dynamic, users can point at a node to see what it is actually representing.
 Users can download this plot as html file and take advantage of interactive plot or/and they can export the current view of the plot as png.
 The network can be divided into 5 components;